Sterling trade-weighted index hits lowest since Dec' 2013

 The uncertainty has kept the cost of hedging against sharp

-swings in the pound against the dollar and the euro up at around
+swings in the pound against the dollar and the euro elevated, at

 80.20 pence struck on Friday, its highest since